 James Lind Alliance

 The importance of involving those directly affected by a condition in identifying research priorities to ensure the findings are relevant is increasingly being recognised.
-The aim of this project is determine a 'top ten' list of research priorities for patients with foot and ankle problems.
+The aim of this project was to determine a 'top ten' list of research priorities for patients with foot and ankle problems.

 The scope of the Foot & Ankle Surgery PSP is defined as: